egilbertsen/team-builder/README.md

 Once all team members are added, an HTML file will be generated in the 'output' folder containing the team roster with all pertinent information for each team member.

 ## Information

 Built using Node.js and the inquirer library.

+Below is an example of the inputs a user will be prompted to use:

+![Image of user inputs]
+(assets/app-prompts.png)

+Below is an example of the output:

+![Image of example output]
+(assets/app-output.png)

 ## Testing